 Windows DVD Maker allows for filters.
 A filter is supplemental code that changes the audio or video output when the audio or video is processed.
-For example, a filter might brighten or sharpen video for certain types of Mpeg4 files or add compression to an audio stream to decrease your file size.
+For example, a filter might brighten or sharpen video for certain types of Mpeg4 files, or add compression to an audio stream to decrease your file size.
 Filters get installed with other DVD and movie editing software applications.
-Not all filters are compatible with Windows DVD maker and can cause problems when files are viewed.
-Such problems might be video that plays upside down, is blank, no audio, audio that is too high pitched, and more.
+Some filters are incompatible with Windows DVD Maker and can cause playback problems, for example video that plays upside-down, lack of audio, audio that is too high-pitched, and more.

 To fix playback problems associated with filters, click Options, click the Compatibility tab, and remove filter selections.

 What do I do when the file that I recorded has no sound?

 To ensure that the computer can receive sound, check that the audio cable connection is properly connected to the sound card, and that the line-in on your Windows volume control is not muted.

 What is the difference between one-hour and two-hour DVD media?

 One-hour DVD media is a single-layer, single-sided DVD disc which can hold up to 4.7 GB of data.
 Two-hour DVD media is a double-layer, single-sided DVD disc which can hold up to 8.5 GB of data.

 I created a DVD but it does not play on my home DVD player.